 How does the Volumetrics diet compare to other popular diets?

-It pairs beautifully with intermittent fasting (IF), too.
+It pairs beautifully with intermittent fasting, too.
 In terms of what to eat during intermittent fasting for best results, a Volumetrics meal plan is pretty on point.
 Same goes for what you can drink while fasting

 Adding the two approaches together could not only boost your health, but Volumetrics food choices would also help in managing hunger, making fasting easier.

-Fancy trying IF out?
-Take our SIMPLE quiz, and we’ll give you a hand!
+Fancy trying intermittent fasting out?
+Take our Simple quiz, and we’ll give you a hand!

 Benefits of the Volumetrics diet